Comadequat/menuiseries-francaises.fr/wp-content/plugins/http-https-remover/readme.txt

 = What if I am using a CDN? =

-Change all your CDN references to load with https:// Change all your CDN references to load with // (this will adapt based on how the page is loaded)
+Change all your CDN references to load with // (this will adapt based on how the page is loaded)

 == Screenshots ==